r-hub/pkgsearch/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pkgsearch: Search and Query CRAN R Packages
+# Search and Query CRAN R Packages

-> Get/search CRAN metadata about packages by keyword, popularity, recent
-> activity, package name and
-more.

 <!-- badges: start -->